 Each week has unique theme which is used to inspire our weekly schedule.
 Weekly schedules are kept a secret due to our staff's desire to surprise campers!
 However, we can tell you that there will be lots of costume dress-ups and themed meals!

-Download our junior, intermediate, and senior schedules here.
+Download our daily schedules here.

-TIPS FOR PARENTs & Guardians
+TIPS FOR PARENTS &

 Use these tips from staff to help make a memorable week!